SEE PACKAGES INCLUDING ::

 Visit the former royal palace of Bavarian monarchs and stroll through the Schatzkammer (Treasury) halls.
 You’ll see lavish crowns from generations of monarchs, scepters and ceremonial swords, table wear and extravagant crafts from China, India, Iran, Mexico, and Turkey.

-It’s hard to imagine leaving Munich without a traditional German beer stein.
-Other traditional souvenirs include cuckoo clocks, wool clothing and carved wood items.
+It’s hard to imagine leaving Munich, home of the Oktoberfest, without a traditional German beer stein.
+Other traditional souvenirs include Black Forest cuckoo clocks, music boxes, nutcrackers, lederhosen and felt hats.

 Countless beer gardens populate the city, and it’s a great chance to relax with the locals.
 Seats beneath shady trees are plentiful, and there’s a wide variety of beers to choose from.
-Specialties to try while in Germany, include sauerbraten (marinated beef dish), dumplings (maybe ask for the lighter semolina dumplings) and sauerkraut, some of the many different kinds of sausage including the local weilswurst, potato dishes, one of the famous white wines, or the milder radler or speze... and don’t forget gingerbread and delectable cream pastries.
+Local food specialties include sauerbraten (marinated beef dish), dumplings and sauerkraut, Weisswurst (sausage), Kartoffelpuffer (potato pancakes), and Kaiserschmarrn (sweet pancakes with raisins, rum, and almonds).
+Taste one of Germany’s famous white wines particularly the Riesling; also try Apfelwein (apple wine), radler (a mix of beer and German-style soda or lemonade) and spezi (German orange cola).

 People love traveling with us, but don't take our word